 But far too many didn't grow up like that.
 Many Americans grew up with their parents driving them to play dates and soccer and shopping and other activities, and missed out on thousands of daily opportunities to discover and learn about life, people and the world on their own.

 On 95 calories, a typical adult could walk two km in 25 to 30 minutes on foot.
 Now those 95 dietary calories are the same amount of energy as 110 watt hours.
 How far do you think that much energy would take you in an electric car?
 Such as, say the Tesla Model 3?
 Remember, this is the most efficient car in mass production.
-How about (drum roll) half a kilometer Now, it's true that a car can carry more than one passenger, but according to the U. S. Transportation Energy Data Book, 2018 edition, cars in the United States only actually carry 1.54 passengers on average.
+How about (drum roll) half a kilometer.
+Now, it's true that a car can carry more than one passenger, but according to the U. S. Transportation Energy Data Book, 2018 edition, cars in the United States only actually carry 1.54 passengers on average.
 Multiply by half a kilometer and you get about 900 meters.
 So you on foot are more than twice as energy efficient as a Tesla.
 What about compared to gas powered cars?
-I average the fuel economy of the top 20 cars sold in the United States, and it came to about 24.8 miles per gallon.
+I averaged the fuel economy of the top 20 cars sold in the United States, and it came to about 24.8 miles per gallon.
 So crunching and converting the numbers, I found that you on foot are 10 times more efficient than the average gas powered car.

 Which brings us to a second mode of transportation.
 Bicycles triple your speed and range without requiring that much more infrastructure.
 They're also more efficient than walking.
 That 95 calorie apple?
 On a bike on level ground with no wind, this will take you six km in 15 minutes.
-Dividing by the Tesla's puny average of 900 meters per passenger for the same energy, I find that the bike is seven times more efficient than a Tesla and about 28 times more, and about 28 times more energy efficient than a gas powered car.
+Dividing by the Tesla's puny average of 900 meters per passenger for the same energy, I find that the bike is seven times more efficient than a Tesla, and about 28 times more energy efficient than a gas powered car.
 It's also three times faster than walking.
 So a city built for bicycles and pedestrians would be just as quick to get around as a city built for cars today.

 Now I did the calculations to convert bike trails to the same level of service as a highway.
 I mean, you'd think, well, a highway's big.
 It's got a lot of lanes.
-It could certainly move more people per hour in a bike lane, but it's not actually as much better as you would think.
-When you go back to the very basic physics, it turns out that the empirical studies actually bear this out really well so you can go and calculate it just on a sheet of paper.
+It could certainly move more people per hour than a bike lane.
+But it's not actually as much better as you would think.
+When you go back to the very basic physics—it turns out that the empirical studies actually bear this out really well—so you can go and calculate it just on a sheet of paper.
 And it turns out the numbers you get are exactly what governments throughout the world, from China to the United States, have actually studied and determined are the real capacities of bike lanes.
 So, you know, I took the speed, which I assume to be about 16 km/hour on average.
 That works out to four meters a second.
 I figured that the human reaction time is 1.5 seconds I figured in a certain braking deceleration, 5.5 meters per second squared.
 That gives you a stopping distance of 8 meters, from which you can immediately derive that a single lane can move nearly 2,000 bicyclists per hour.
 So the bottom line is that a 5 meter wide bikeway can move 10,000 people per hour in the same direction in safety and comfort.

 In contrast, the highest lane capacity I ever saw for cars was 2,300 vehicles per hour.
 This is on a California highway, as listed in California Department of Transportation's Life Cycle Cost Analysis Procedures Manual in 2013.
 So to deliver 10,000 vehicles an hour would require a 22 meter wide stretch of highway when you include the shoulders, that's 440% more land than a bikeway.
 It gets worse for neighborhood streets, which might have just one or two hundred vehicles per day.
 In this case, foot and bike access provide a solution that can take 20 to 40 times less space, especially now that we're designing for apartments and town houses rather than detached houses (see Episode nine for details on that).